Head of Department: Mrs I Bright

 The course consists of opportunities for pupils to develop the ability to understand and use French effectively for the practical purposes of communication while developing an awareness of the nature of language and language learning.
 By now pupils have covered most of the intricate grammar points in French required at GCSE.
-The course also offers insights into the culture and civilisation of France and French speaking countries.
-Students are able to be involved in video conference with their French penpal from Le College de la Sabliere in Brittany.
-Please see list of topics:
+The course also offers insights into the culture and civilisation of France and French-speaking countries.
+Students are able to be involved in a video conference with their French penpal from Le College de la Sabliere in Brittany.
+Please see the list of topics:

 Theme: Identity and culture

 - Who am I?: relationships; when I was younger; what my friends and family are like; what makes a good friend; interests; socialising with friends and family; role models